Tait's-at-the-Beach: The House of Mystery

 August 2003

 The block of the Great Highway between Ulloa and Vicente streets does not look like a locale of legend and mystery.
-Humble homes erected here in a row face the Pacific Ocean, and many of the owners have built vertical extensions to better capture the surf and sunset view.
+The humble homes erected here face the Pacific Ocean in a row, and many of the owners have built vertical extensions to better capture the surf and sunset view.

-This same view was once taken in by presidents, celebrities and an extraordinary couple that introduced Zen Buddhism to America.
-From the 1850s to 1940 one building on this block acted as roadhouse, exotic residence and the famous restaurant known as "Tait's-at-the-Beach".
+This same view was once taken in by presidents, celebrities, and an extraordinary couple that introduced Zen Buddhism to America.
+From the 1850s to 1940, one building on this block acted as roadhouse, exotic residence, and famous San Francisco restaurant known as "Tait's at the Beach."

 The legend starts with an attorney named Bela Brooks who owned this part of the shoreline in the 1850s.
-Supposedly a luxurious steamer ship wrecked nearby and the lawyer salvaged the materials and sumptuous furnishings to build a roadhouse called "Brooks Folly".
+As the story goes, a luxurious steamer ship wrecked nearby and the lawyer salvaged the materials and sumptuous furnishings to build a roadhouse eventually called "Brooks Folly."
 An old-timer in 1928 described it as "imposing---magnificent, but somehow somber, for it was the only house for miles."
 Brooks closed the place in the late 1860s and the square-shouldered edifice stood abandoned for years.
-Passers-by spread rumors of suicides, murders and other lurid deeds inside the vandalized, boarded-up house.
+Passersby spread rumors of suicides, murders, and other lurid deeds inside the vandalized, boarded-up house.
 1

-Other wealthy, if socially disreputable, owners opened and closed the place through the late 1800s.
-During this time the hotel/bar/restaurant was generally called the "Oceanside House", and long after it returned to being a private residence, San Francisco directories continued to call it such.
+Other wealthy if socially questionable owners opened and closed the place through the late 1800s.
+During this time the hotel/bar/restaurant was generally called the "Oceanside House," and long after it returned to being a private residence San Francisco directories continued to call it such.

-A wealthy and well-traveled couple, Alexander and Ida Russell, bought the property at the turn of the 20th Century.
+Alexander and Ida Russell, a wealthy and well-traveled couple, bought the property at the turn of the twentieth century.
 With business interests in real estate, mining, and the rubber industry, Alexander Russell acted the part of a typical civic-minded businessman.
-He served as president of the local booster club and in the name of improvement, worked to eliminate much of the ramshackle and odd housing at the beach---including the horse and cable cars that had been recycled into homes and clubhouses in "Carville".
+He served as president of the local booster club and in the name of improvement, worked to eliminate much of the ramshackle and odd housing at the beach—including the horse and cable cars that had been recycled into homes and clubhouses in "Carville."
 2

-For the times, the Russells possessed very open-minded and eclectic spiritual beliefs.
+For the times the Russells possessed very open-minded and eclectic spiritual beliefs.
 Ida delved into the study of comparative religion, hosting Sunday morning lectures on Brahmanism, Confucianism, and other Eastern theologies.
 She told a reporter that she "studied all religions, taking what I think is best from each."
-In 1905, the Russells hosted Zen master Soyen Shaku from Japan for nine months.
-The entire household, including servants, gave up meat, wine and smoking, and meditated three times a day.
-Ida became the first American to begin koan study, something the Japanese Zen establishment had considered impossible.
+In 1905 the Russells hosted Zen master Soyen Shaku from Japan for nine months.
+The entire household, including servants, gave up meat, wine, and smoking, and meditated three times a day.
+Ida became the first American to begin koan study, something the Japanese Zen establishment had considered impossible for a foreigner.
 3

 The Russells created a magnificent Japanese garden and erected a high wall to protect it from the shifting sands.
 That fence, along with the Russells' unconventional interests, got people talking.
 Ida attempted to dispel some of the rumors of secret cults.